INSIGHT-ORIENTED

 CURIOUS?

-I offer a complimentary 15 -20 min consultation to see if I could be the right therapist for you.
+I offer a complimentary 15-30 min consultation to help determine if I could be the right therapist for you.